turbot/steampipe-docs/docs/cloud/integrations/grafana.md

 ## Getting started

-[Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) is a open source interactive data-visualization platform that runs on the cloud, or in a container, or the desktop.
+[Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) is an open-source interactive data-visualization platform that runs on the cloud, or in a container, or on the desktop.
 To use Grafana you will need to sign up and create an account.
 Here, we will use the desktop version.

-With Grafana up and running, you can access it from the browser through `http://localhost:3000`.
-Click on `Data Sources` under the configuration option, then click `Add Data Source`, select `PostgreSQL` and enter the connection details.
-Since there is no field for port number, it should be added with the host as `Host:Port` and set the TLS/SSL mode to `Require`.
-Then click `Save & Test` to test your connection.
+With Grafana up and running, open a browser to `http://localhost:3000`.
+Click on `Data Sources` under the configuration option, then click `Add Data Source`, select `PostgreSQL`, and enter the connection details.
+Since there is no field for port number, use the syntax `Host:Port`.
+Set the TLS/SSL mode to `Require`, then click `Save & Test` to test your connection.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/grafana-connection-success.png" />
 </div>

-The plugins and it's tables can be accessed through the `Explore` tab and the `Edit SQL` option can be used to customize the queries.
+The plugins and its tables are available from the `Explore` tab.
+Use `Edit SQL` to customize the queries.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"50%"}}>
 <img src="/images/docs/cloud/grafana-explore-tables.png" />